glebus-sasha/bwaindex/README.md

-# bwaindex
+# refindex
-Nextflow-based pipeline for BWA index
+Nextflow-based pipeline for BWA index and samtools (fai) index

 This pipeline is prepare for
 https://github.com/glebus-sasha/deepvariant_nf